UpGado/upgado.github.io/_posts/2020-02-27-moneyball.md

-Cheers to everyone reading this and esp. to one person (you know who you are).
+Cheers to everyone reading this and esp. to one person (you know who you are, Owen).

 {% include mailchimp.html source="moneyball1" %}